aws-samples/amazon-connect-with-bankid-integration/README.md

-# Amazon Connect with BankID authentication
+# Amazon Connect with BankID authentication - Demo
 Securely identifying customers during an inbound call can be a legal requirement for many contact centers, especially in the financial industry.
 BankID is by far the largest electronic identification system in Sweden, with a current usage rate of 94% among smartphone users.
 With BankID, you get a stable and secure solution that the vast majority of your customers already use and trust.
 With Amazon Connect, you can build high-quality omnichannel voice and interactive chat experiences to support your customers from anywhere.